cypress-io/cypress-documentation/source/guides/quick-start/vue-quick-start.md

 ## Introduction

-In this guide, we will be covering how to setup Cypress in your Vue CLI application.
+In this guide, we will be covering how to set up Cypress in your {% url "Vue CLI" https://cli.vuejs.org/ %} application.

 ### What is Cypress?